SUSE/doc-modular/templates/README.md

 We provide five different types of information units:

-* `assembly.xml`: Assembly (builds the actual "article" from the components listed below)
+* `assembly.asm.xml`: Assembly (builds the actual "article" from the components listed below)
 * `task.xml`: Task (how to?)
 * `concept.xml`: Concept (what is?)
 * `reference.xml`: Reference (e.g. list of options, table with config files, default settings)